robertjskelton/robertjskelton.github.io/_posts/2021-10-22-porsche-911-clean-radiator-grill.markdown

 Finally, re-install.

-My next project is a set of grills to prevent additional leaves and debris from even getting in there.
+My next project is some [DIY radiator grills](https://rskelton.com/porsche-911-grill-screens/) to prevent additional leaves and debris from even getting in there.